SofaPirate/PqLEDStrip/README.md

 LED draw:                                       Draw the collected data to the strip
 ```

-The collected data is mapped to each pixel in order.
+The collected data is mapped to each pixel in order (the number of samples does **not** have to match the number of puxels) .
 The values are mapped to `CRGB` colors through a palette:
 ```text
 Pixel index :      0    1    2    3    4    5    6    7    8    9  ...
 Collected data : [0.3][0.2][0.1][0.0][0.1][0.2][0.3][0.4][0.5][0.6]...